aboody2009/symnn/README.md

 * Examples
   1. MNIST
   2. Autoencoder like
-  3. Image captioning like? (will scan work for rnn/lstm?)
+  3. Image captioning like?
-* Batched training
+* more training/optim methods
 * LeakyReLU/PReLU
 * Embedding layers
 * preprocessing
-* more training/optim methods
 * even more

 ## Example Usage